Light Nuclei Production in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5-200 GeV from JAM model: Relation between NEUTRON DENSITY FLUCTUATION and Yield Ratio of Light Nuclei

-where $g=0.29$.
-If we assume the correlation between density of protons and neutrons are small ($\alpha \approx 0$), then the Eq.~\ref{eq:yield ratio} can be approximated as
+where $\alpha$ is correlation coefficient between neutron and proton number density.
+If we assume the correlation between density of protons and neutrons are small ($\alpha \approx 0$), then we have :

-In Eq.~\ref{eq:yield ratio 1}, we can see that the neutron density fluctuation can be obtained by measuring the yield ratio of light nuclei in heavy-ion collisions.
-The light nuclei production can provide us an useful tool to study the QCD phase transition.
+where $g = \frac{1}{2\sqrt{3}} \approx 0.29$.
+In Eq.~\ref{eq:yield ratio 1}, one can see that the neutron density fluctuation can be probed by measuring the yield ratio of light nuclei in heavy-ion collisions.
+Thus, the light nuclei production can provide us an useful tool to study the QCD phase transition.